Vos estis lux mundi

 Vos estis lux mundi ('You are the light of the world') is a motu proprio by Pope Francis, promulgated on 9 May 2019.
 It establishes new procedural norms to combat sexual abuse and ensure that bishops and religious superiors are held accountable for their actions.
 It establishes universal norms, which apply to the whole church.
-The law is effective for a three-year experimental period (ad experimentum), coming into force on 1 June 2019.
+As an experiment, the norms entered into force for a period of three years, starting on 1 June 2019.
+The norms were then expanded and made permanent on 25 March 2023, with their coming into force on 30 April 2023.

 In its preamble, Pope Francis affirms that:

 The document was issued three months after the sexual abuse summit convened by Pope Francis at the Vatican in February 2019.

+History

+The law became effective for a three-year experimental period (ad experimentum), coming into force on 1 June 2019.
+On 25 March 2023, Pope Francis published a decree which made it so a new version of Vos estis lux mundi and its laws would become permanent on 30 April of the same year.
+The new version contains the same norms as in the 2019 version, but with their scope broadened to include investigations of lay leaders in international associations of the faithful.

 Crimes covered

 The new norms apply to the crimes of: